-Yes and no. It seems to work very well when the seborrheic dermatitis is quite mild, however, as seborrheic dermatitis becomes worse, it does very little to help.
-This is likely due to the infection getting deeper into the pores and salicylic acid’s fairly week anti-fungal properties .
+Yes and no. It seems to work very well when the seborrheic dermatitis is quite mild, however, as seborrheic dermatitis becomes worse, it may be insufficient.
+And this is likely due to the malassezia yeast getting deeper into the skin layers combined with salicylic acid’s fairly weak anti-fungal properties .

-This goes hand in hand with the suggestion from the previous section.
-This shampoo takes both sulfur and salicylic acid and combines them into one single shampoo formula.
-The smell of this shampoo is quite off-putting and will make your hair smell like rotten eggs for a while, which would obviously be worse if your hair is longer.
+The Jason Dandruff Relief shampoo goes hand in hand with the suggestion from the previous section.
+It takes both sulfur and salicylic acid and combines them into one single formula.
+And while the smell of this shampoo may be quite off-putting (due to the asulfur), the sulfur and salicylic acid combo make a great team.

 Are Sulfur Based Shampoo Safe

 Both of the ingredients in the Jason shampoo (salicylic acid and sulfur) are of natural origin and have been used for centuries.
-They have strong safety data and I would consider them to be one of the safest products listed here (while still being extremely effective).
+They have a fairly strong safety record and I would consider them to be one of the safest products listed here (while still being extremely effective).

 How Well Do Sulfur Based Shampoos Work

-7. Paul Mitchell – Tea Tree Oil Seborrheic Dermatitis Shampoo
+7. Paul Mitchell – Tea Tree Oil Special Shampoo